 Step One: Register

 Register for the competition in teams of 2-4.
 Registration for USCC 2017-2018 is now open and ends October 31st, 2017.
 Please leave your email below to receive updates.

 Step Two: Written Round

 Step Three: Presentation Round

-Top scoring teams from each campus and each division are invited to Western University (London ON) for the weekend of March 24th – 26th, 2017 (tentative date).
+Top scoring teams from each campus and each division are invited to the University of Ottawa (Ottawa, ON) for a weekend in the month of March (tentative date).
 This round takes the form of oral poster presentations.
 The weekend also includes a social, an awards ceremony, and a conference.
 The cost for the entire weekend (including poster printing, travel and accommodation) is covered for finalists.